near/docs/docs/develop/node/validator/compile-and-run-a-node.md

 - `boot_nodes`: If you had not specify the boot nodes to use during init in Step 3, the generated `config.json` shows an empty array, so we will need to replace it with a full one specifying the boot nodes.
 - `tracked_shards`: In the generated `config.json`, this field is an empty empty.
 You will have to replace it to `"tracked_shards": [0]`

-To replace the `config.json`, you can do this one of two ways:
+To replace the `config.json`, run the following commands:
-1. Download `config.json` [here](https://s3-us-west-1.amazonaws.com/build.nearprotocol.com/nearcore-deploy/mainnet/config.json) and replace it in your working dir (`~/.near/config.json`).

-or

-2. Run the following commands:

 ```bash
 $ rm ~/.near/config.json